Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: The Solidification Shoreline

 \subsection{Determining the Solidification Shoreline as a Function of Envelope Mass Fraction}

 We perform simulations with \texttt{PROTEUS} across the $T_{\text{eff}}$-$F_{\text{ins}}$-EMF parameter space to estimate the location of the solidification shoreline.
 We sample stellar effective temperatures from 2900~K to 6300~K, covering M, K, G and F stars, similar to \cite{Turbet2023}.
 Given that \cite{Tang2024} investigate the cooling of sub-Neptunes for instellation fluxes spanning several orders of magnitude, and that we are interested in instellation fluxes low enough to result in solidification, we sample instellation fluxes from 10$^{-1} F_{\oplus}$.
 We adopt a value of 1361~W~m$^{-2}$ for $F_{\oplus}$, using the IAU definition of the solar luminosity and the astronomical unit.
 Given that gas dwarfs are expected to form with EMFs ranging over several orders of magnitude \citep{Wolfgang2015,Ginzburg2016,Burn2024,Tang2024}, we perform simulations with EMFs of 0.1\%, 0.3\% and 1\%.
-While gas dwarfs could form with an EMF as high as 10\%, the surface pressures that result from an EMF this high are outside the pressure range for the solubility laws used in this work, therefore we do not consider EMFs higher than 1\%.
+While gas dwarfs could form with an EMF as high as 10\% \citep{Rogers2021}, the trend in figure \ref{fig:solidificationshoreline} shows that any shorelines for EMFs greater than 1\,\% would be located at instellation fluxes lower than the smallest instellation fluxes of the detected sub-Neptune population.
+Therefore, any currently detected gas dwarfs with EMFs greater than 1\,\% would have permanent magma oceans.

-Since we do not model atmospheric escape, a consideration of the evolutionary endpoint of a given planet, with a given EMF, will underestimate the EMF that the planet will have had in its past.
-The corollary of this is that by fixing the EMF at its end state, the simulated planet would cool more quickly than if the envelope were initially more massive and allowed to lose mass down to its end state.
-Atmospheric escape would therefore globally shift the solidification shoreline to lower instellation fluxes, for a given EMF.
+Atmospheric escape will mean that the EMF inferred for a given planet today will underestimate the EMF that the planet will have had in its past.
+We do not model atmospheric escape, and instead compare the model to planets by fixing the EMF at a value consistent with that inferred at their present.
+The result of this is that the simulated planet will cool more quickly than if its envelope were initialised more massive and allowed to lose mass down to its present state.
+Inclusion of atmospheric escape would therefore globally shift the solidification shoreline to lower instellation fluxes, for a given final EMF, making our results a conservative estimate of whether gas dwarfs will be molten.